 When we encounter a threatening situation like this, our brain releases chemicals that trigger changes in our body to help us cope.
 For example, these chemicals can help us focus during an exam, push harder in a soccer match, or run away from danger.
 So, some stress is healthy and unhelpful!

 Chronic or excessive stress, however, can significantly impact your mental and physical health.
-Too much stress can make you feel nauseous, tense, and tried, interfere with your sleep, cognition, and concentration, and impact your mood and ability to enjoy life.
+Too much stress can make you feel nauseous, tense, and tired, interfere with your sleep, cognition, and concentration, and impact your mood and ability to enjoy life.

 What is Wellbeing?